-Use the verb stanch to describe stopping a liquid from spreading, like a bandage that stanches bleeding or thick towels that stanch the flow of water across the kitchen floor when you drop a full glass of water.
+Use the verb stanch to describe stopping a liquid from spreading.
+A bandage can stanch bleeding and thick towels can stanch the flow of water across the kitchen floor when you drop a full glass of water.

 The vowel sound in stanch most frequently sounds like on: "stonch."
 Stanch can also be pronounced to rhyme with branch.
 Though it's a verb mostly commonly associated with keeping blood from flowing from a wound, the origin is likely the Latin word stagnum, meaning "pond, pool."
 This word is related to stagnate, describing water that has no movement.